Fortyseven/MediaHut/README.md

 ## Problems (or "To Do")

-- Currently does not generate thumbnails.
-So it's literally downloading all the media data (for gifs and images, at least) at once.
-Hope you're not on a mobile plan. _This is at the top of my to-do list._
 - Clicking on a file just opens it up directly in the browser, instead of something nicer.
 Not exactly in a hurry to change that, but it's on my mind.

-- Persistent config data would be nice, but since it's currently just a couple at the moment, you'll survive.
+- Persistent config data would be nice, but since it's currently just a handfulcouple at the moment, you'll survive.

 - This could probably all be implemented better -- the build process, most especially. `build.sh` is a real shit-show, but it works.